 Hair Salon Owners make $75,000 per year on average.
 Reported Hair Salon Owner salary ranges from $14,500 to $385,00 per year but most hair salon owners fall into the $70,000 to $175,000 annual salary range.
 The Salon Owner’s salary depends on location and how well-managed the salon is.

 The highest average hair salon owner salary is in San Francisco which is 51% higher than U.S. average.
 Also Beauty Salon Owners make $75,000 per year on average which is not surprising as they typically offer similar services (CMP).

 How Much do Nail Salon Owners Make?

 Nail Salon Owners make $58,000 per year on average.
 Nail Salon Owner salary ranges from $40,000 to $75,000 per year for most Nail Salon Owners.
 Nail salon owner salary varies depending on the salon’s location and how well managed the business is (MNB).

 We’ll soon go through how a Nail Salon Owner can improve the salon business and earn more money.

 How Much do Spa Owners Make?

 Spa Owners make $78,000 per year on average.
 Spa Owner salary ranges from $35,000 to $120,000 per year for most Spa Owners.
 Spa Owner salary varies based on location, the type of Spa (small day spa vs. large spa resort), and how well managed the spa business is (SAP).

-A small day spa is typically more similar to a salon in structure while large spa resort have a different ownership structure where each location is managed by a Spa Director who also earns the highest salary from the specific spa location.
+A small day spa is typically more similar to a salon in structure while large spa resort has a different ownership structure where each location is managed by a Spa Director who also earns the highest salary from the specific spa location.

 The Full Reward of Being a Salon Owner

 Just looking at the expected salon owner salary does not give justice to the reward you get as a salon owner.

 Most salon owner decide to enter in business due to their entrepreneurial passion and desire to create something for themselves.